TrustlessDGame/DGame-template/README.md

-# Launch your art on Bitcoin
+# Launch your game on Bitcoin

 ## A simple template for launching your game on Bitcoin